What do you do when you don’t get a response after the first or second UX job interview? How do you even know what happened?

 That means you need to understand where they are coming from so you can tell a compelling story about how and why you can add value.
 If your story doesn’t resonate with what they need, you’ll continue to miss out.

 Is your career still in the design stage?
-Find out if UX Coaching is right for you.
+Find out if my UX Career Coaching Program is right for you.

 Like this post?
 Please share it.
 As always, thanks for reading!